-An April 2020 poll by Hill.TV/HarrisX shows that 69 percent of registered voters support Medicare for All, with 88 percent of Democrats and 46 percent of Republicans supporting it.
-Young Americans overwhelmingly support a single payer program.
-The Hill.TV/HarrisX Poll showed that 79 percent of Americans between the ages of 18 and 49 support Medicare for All.14

-Medicare for All dominated the 2020 Democratic primary elections.
+- " An April 2020 poll by Hill.TV/HarrisX shows that 69 percent of registered voters support Medicare for All, with 88 percent of Democrats and 46 percent of Republicans supporting it.
+Young Americans overwhelmingly support a single-payer program.
+The Hill.TV/HarrisX Poll showed that 79 percent of Americans between the ages of 18 and 49 support Medicare for All.14 - " During the 2020 Democratic primary elections, Medicare for All was a central issue to voters.
 In every single state poll where Democratic voters were asked their opinions on Medicare for All, it was favored by a solid majority.
-Support for a Medicare for All system is growing!

-Medicare for All offers a comprehensive, life-saving solution to health care crisis How It Works "
+Medicare for All offers a comprehensive, life-saving solution to our country's health care crisis:

-" A single-payer system would expand the existing Medicare program to cover everyone in the United States.

-- " A single government agency would replace private insurance companies and provide the public financing of health care. - " Patients would have their choice of health care providers. - " All medically necessary services would be covered, including doctor's visits, hospitalization, preventive care, long-term care, mental health, reproductive health, dental, vision, medical supplies, and prescription drugs. - " Hospitals serving vulnerable communities in rural and underserved areas would benefit from reliable and equitable funding which will improve health care in these communities and prevent hospital closures. - " The payments and reimbursements model would more fairly and effectively distribute care across the system, directing health care resources where they are needed most and where health inequities have been identified. - " The new system would lead to a net increase of 2.6 million jobs.
-15 It would be an economic stimulus for small businesses which would no longer be responsible to pay for private employee health insurance.
+- " A single-payer system would expand the existing Medicare program to cover everyone in the United States. - " A single government agency would replace private insurance companies and provide the public financing of health care. - " Patients would have their choice of health care providers. - " All medically necessary services would be covered, including doctor's visits, hospitalization, preventive care, long-term care, mental health, reproductive health, dental, vision, medical supplies, and prescription drugs. - " Hospitals serving vulnerable communities in rural and underserved areas would benefit from reliable and equitable funding which will improve health care in these communities and prevent hospital closures. - " The payments and reimbursements model would more fairly and effectively distribute care across the system, directing health care resources where they are needed most and where health inequities have been identified. - " The new system would lead to a net increase of 2.6 million jobs.15 It would be an economic stimulus for small businesses which would no longer be responsible to pay for private employee health insurance.